smadeira/ministry-platform-api/README.md

 ## Ministry Platform API Wrapper

+### For dotenv 4.x support (including Laravel 7.x) you need to download v4.x of the API wrapper.

 ### Note for v3: This API wrapper has been updated to work with dotenv version 3.0 (July 2019) and the new Ministry Platform oAuth changes (Spring 2018)